 In other words, the solution to providing fresh air was to open a window!

-At CO2Meter.com, we provide wall-mounted CO2 sensors used worldwide to control HVAC systems.
+At CO2Meter.com, we provide an array of wall mount Indoor Air Quality Fixed and Portable Safety Devices, used worldwide to control HVAC systems.
 So the next time you see a wall thermostat, look for a box beside it.

 It might just say CO2Meter.com on the label.

 For more information on selecting the proper IAQ sensor or device for CO2 monitoring for your application - speak to one of our experts today.
 Sales@CO2Meter.com